-10. (1) In the circumstances set out in paragraph (2), a financial services business may accept a written confirmation of identity and other matters from an introducer in relation to the requirements of regulation 4(3)(a) to (e) provided that -

-- (a) the financial services business also requires copies of identification data and any other relevant documentation to be made available by the introducer to the financial services business upon request and without delay, and - (b) the introducer, subject to limited exceptions provided for in chapter 4 of the Handbook, keeps such identification data and documents. - (2) The circumstances referred to in paragraph (1) are that the introducer -

-Approved by resolution of the States on 30th May 2007.
+- 10. (1) In the circumstances set out in paragraph (2), a financial services business may accept a written confirmation of identity and other matters from an introducer in relation to the requirements of regulation 4(3)(a) to (e) provided that - - (a) the financial services business also requires copies of identification data and any other relevant documentation to be made available by the introducer to the financial services business upon request and without delay, and - (b) the introducer, subject to limited exceptions provided for in chapter 4 of the Handbook, keeps such identification data and documents. - (2) The circumstances referred to in paragraph (1) are that the introducer - - (a) is an Appendix C business, or - (b) is either an overseas branch of, or a member of the same group of bodies corporate as, the financial services business with which it is entering into the business c Approved by resolution of the States on 30th May 2007.